irlcode/RusLawOD/README.md

 Other materials of the project distributed under the Creative Commons Attribution-NonCommercial 4.0 International license.

 ## Contact
-Denis Savelev (@denissaveliev) at the Institute for the Rule of Law  (http://enforce.spb.ru/about-us/team/6922-savelev-denis-aleksandrovich)
+Denis Savelev ([@denissaveliev](https://github.com/denissaveliev)) at the Institute for the Rule of Law (IRL) at the European University at Saint-Petersburg (EUSPb) (http://enforce.spb.ru/about-us/team/6922-savelev-denis-aleksandrovich)